Marvisak/altv-python-module/docs/articles/events.md

 alt.emit("customEvent", "This is a message from server")
 ```

-Registering events from server works the same way as with client events, only difference is that you use `alt.custom_event()` decorator
+Subscribing to events from server works the same way as with client events, only difference is that you use `alt.custom_event()` decorator

 Emitting the event is also very similar to emitting client event, you just call `alt.emit()` function and pass the event name and the arguments